tuupola/php-docker-k8s/caddy-apache/README.md

 $ docker compose build
 $ docker compose up
 ```

+Or as a docker stack which is a more production like setup.
+The stack has three instances of PHP 8.1 as an Apache module load balanced by Caddy.
+Single MariaDB instance also in the swarm.

+$ docker compose build
+$ docker stack deploy -c stack.yaml slim

 Verify that the [basic route](https://github.com/tuupola/slim-docker/blob/apache-php/app.php#L43-L51) is working.
 Caddy automatically uses TLS.